solaranamnesis/Ernst-Florens-Friedrich-Chladni/README.md

 # Ernst Chladni.

-## Ueber Feuer-Meteore, und über die mit demselben herabgefallenen Massen.
+## Über Feuer-Meteore, und über die mit denselben herabgefallenen Massen.

-Attempt at a translation of Ernst Chladni's work: "Ueber Feuer-Meteore, und über die mit demselben herabgefallenen Massen," from the original (Fraktur) German to English, I welcome all pull requests of submitted translations and/or edits.
+Attempt at a translation of Ernst Chladni's work: "Über Feuer-Meteore, und über die mit denselben herabgefallenen Massen," from the original (Fraktur) German to English, I welcome all pull requests of submitted translations and/or edits.

 Sections One through (most of) Three and Six were done manually.
 The other parts were done with OCR4all: